-The pass score that will be applied to the October 2020 and February 2021 MCCQE Part II will be established using the same method and process that were previously used in October 2018.
+The pass score that will be applied to the February 2021 MCCQE Part II will be established using the same method and process that were previously used in October 2018.

 Please note that, as total scores will not be reported to candidates, the established pass score will not be published.

-Passing both the October 2020 and February 2021 MCCQE Part II and the MCCQE Part II in previous sessions means that a candidate’s performance met the minimum standard required at the level expected of a physician in independent practice in Canada.
+Passing the February 2021 MCCQE Part II and the MCCQE Part II in previous sessions means that a candidate’s performance met the minimum standard required at the level expected of a physician in independent practice in Canada.
 Consequently, the pass/fail results will be comparable.

 The SOR will report two result types: pass or fail.
 No total score or pass score will be reported.

-As subscores will not be reported, SIRs will not be provided to candidates for the October 2020 and February 2021 sessions.
+As subscores will not be reported, SIRs will not be provided to candidates for the February 2021 session.

-Candidates will still be awarded the LMCC if they pass the MCCQE Part II during the October 2020 or February 2021 session and we have confirmed they have completed at least 12 months of postgraduate clinical medical training.
+Candidates will still be awarded the LMCC if they pass the MCCQE Part II during the February 2021 session and we have confirmed they have completed at least 12 months of postgraduate clinical medical training.

 Test accommodations may not be automatically applied to the next session.
 Candidates should reach out to email@example.com to inquire about the status of their request and we will advise them if any additional information is required and if they are eligible to receive test accommodations for this session.